intellicook/app-controller/README.md

 # App Controller

-The controller that connects backend components and the frontend.
+The controller service that connects backend components and the frontend.

 ## Development Setup

-The project uses [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) on C# 12 and .NET 8.0, and [Entity Framework Core 8](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore).
+The service uses [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) on C# 12 and .NET 8.0, and [Entity Framework Core 8](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore).
 Since I am using JetBrains Rider, I will be able to provide more instructions for setting up the project in Rider.

 1. Clone the repository.